cube2222/jql/README.md

 You're probably here cause you're fed up with other json query processors being too complicated to use for anything surpassing simple single field selection.

 Well, at least that's what led me here.
-And that's why I've written jql, a json query processor with an even more cryptic - lispy - syntax (Maybe not that cryptic after all?
+And that's why I've written **jql**, a json query processor with an even more cryptic - lispy - syntax (Maybe not that cryptic after all?
 I quite like it :) )

-jql aims to be friendly, helpful, pat you on the back when you're faced with a monstrosity of a JSON blob.
+**jql** aims to be friendly, helpful, pat you on the back when you're faced with a monstrosity of a JSON blob.
 Help you mold it into something useful, step by step.

 Ok, let's check it out now, but first things first, you have to install it:
 ```